laravel/docs/context.md

 }
 ```

-The log entry would contain the information that was added to the context during the request that originally dispatched the job:
+The resulting log entry would contain the information that was added to the context during the request that originally dispatched the job:

 ```
 Processing podcast. {"podcast_id":95} {"url":"https://example.com/login","trace_id":"e04e1a11-e75c-4db3-b5b5-cfef4ef56697"}
 ```

-Although we have focused on the built-in logging related features of Laravel's context, the following documentation will illustrate that how context allows you to share information across the HTTP request / queued job boundary and even add [hidden](#hidden-context) information that is not written with log entries.
+Although we have focused on the built-in logging related features of Laravel's context, the following documentation will illustrate how context allows you to share information across the HTTP request / queued job boundary and even how to add [hidden context data](#hidden-context) that is not written with log entries.

 <a name="capturing-context"></a>
 ## Capturing Context